aqipro/aqilink-docs/docs/configuration/aqilink/README.md

 > Depending on the **`aqilink`** license there can be as many definitions as required in this file.

 ### Hyland Nuxeo Repository
 The below table lists all available parameters for the `storage.yaml` to establish a connection to a Hyland Nuxeo repository.
-For example configurations refer to the [related part in the Reference section](../reference/nuxeo-reference-configs#example-configuration-for-storageyaml).
+For example configurations refer to the [related part in the Reference section](../reference/nuxeo-reference-configs#example-configuration-for-storageyaml) or see [Step-by-step: Connect SAP with Nuxeo](/configuration/storages/nuxeo).

 | Parameter      | Mandatory | Description | Example |
 | ----------- | ----------- |----------- | ----------- |